 Having an accessible, centralised way to store contracts is essential for successful contract administration."

 Contracts also have multiple touch points, often passing through Procurement, Sales and Legal teams before they’ve been sent back to a vendor as part of the signing process.
-This creates multiple opportunities for contracts and their metadata to change based on conversations happening in different departments.
+This creates multiple opportunities for contracts and their metadata to change during the contract administration process, based on conversations happening in different departments.